dzarenafixers/bri-role/README.md

 - Compile the plugin into a `.dll` file using **Visual Studio** with EXILED 9.5.0 dependencies.

 ### 2️⃣ Place the Plugin in the Server Directory
-- Move the compiled `.dll` file to:
+- Move the compiled `.dll` file to: plugins